base-org/web/apps/base-docs/tutorials/docs/1_thirdweb-unreal-nft-items.md

 Compile one last time, then save and close `ColorUtils`.

 Return to `Canvas_HUD` and open the `Graph`.
-Right-click and add a `Hex String to Color` node.
-Add it after the `SetText` node that adds the color to the hud.
-The function expects alpha values in the hex code, and connect a second output of the string array `GET` to an `Append` function and append `ff` in the `B` input.
+Drag out of the `SetText` node that adds the color to the HUD and add a `Hex String to Color` node.
+The function expects alpha values in the hex code.
+To add this connect a second output of the string array `GET` to an `Append` function and append `ff` in the `B` input.
 Connect the `Return Value` to the `Hex String` input in `Hex String to Color`.

 Finally, add a `Set Vector Parameter Value`.
 Select `NFT_MPS` for the collection and `Vector` for the `Parameter Name`.
 Connect the `Liner Color` output of `Hex String to Color` to the `Parameter Value` input.